Nissi-Olugbode/Order-data-analysis/README.md

 - Nunavut, NorthWest territories, Yukon are the regions with the lowest sales
 - The shipping method that acquired the most expense is the delivery truck
 - Top customer was from the consumer segments, with a prefrence for products from the office supply and technology categories.
+- If the delivery truck is most economical, the company did not appropriately disparse shipping cost based on order priority because, delivery truck was the second highest order count on all order priority level including the low priority and express air had the lowest order count in all order piority level including the critical and high priority orders.